|

 Monitor weather conditions and check the temperature before heading out.

-While some dog breeds like Alaskan Malamutes or Siberian Huskies thrive in the snow, other dogs struggle.
+While some dog breeds, like Alaskan Malamutes and Siberian Huskies, thrive in the snow, others struggle.

 You may need to consider putting your dog in a sweater or coat to help her stay warm.
 Certain dog breeds, small dogs, senior dogs, or dogs without a double coat are more susceptible to cold and may struggle to maintain a safe body temperature.